japrescott/json-hardwire/README.md

-###json-hardwire:
+### json-hardwire:

 this is a fork of __fast-json-stringify__ that is highly optimized for speed and unforgiving if your json doesnt match the schema. it is also json-schema incompatible as it adds new types for more optimizations

-I made this for because fast-json-stringify is not very fast when it comes to long strings and horrible, when they are nested.
+I made this for because fast-json-stringify is *not* very fast when it comes to long strings and horrible, when they are nested in array/object structures.
 If you know your data, you can let json-hardwire boost the creation of the stringified object.

-see the benchmarks named `unforgiving` to see the boost
+see the benchmarks named `hardwire` to see the boost

 Unforgiving types: